 The Generation Pup team will only store your data and any samples you provide, for the duration of the research needs of the Generation Pup study, or until you request that your data and/or samples are no longer retained.

-We welcome any puppy, cross-breed or pedigree of 16 weeks or under from anywhere in the UK onto the study.
+We welcome any puppy, cross-breed or pedigree of 16 weeks or under from anywhere in the UK and Republic of Ireland onto the study.
 So, yes please, we would love to hear about your cross-breed puppy!

 Yes – you can either register two or more puppies at the same time, or at different times, eg if you have a puppy now and then get another puppy in two years’ time both can be registered.
 You will be asked to complete separate questionnaires for each puppy.